Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 `GET /version` returns:
 ```
-1.19.2
+1.20.2
 ```

 # Read HTTP interface information `OPTIONS /`

-Get the information about GDMC HTTP itself.
+Get the information about your instance of GDMC-HTTP and Minecraft.

 ## URL parameters